CloverCard/PixelShopCurrencies/README.md

   - If you would like to use the name of the player who purchased the command anywhere in the arguments, substitute it with PLAYER, and the player's name will be used when the command runs.

-**Below are three examples of how to configure items using a scoreboard currency I named vp.**
+**Below are three examples of how to configure items.
+For scoreboard currency, I used one called vp.**
 (Keep in mind that any display data you provide will be removed once you obtain the item!)
 ```json
 {